1123Alessandro/Las-Notas/Reviewers/ETHICS.md

 Colleaction of information ;; Knowledge

-Wisdom and unserstanding
+Wisdom and understanding
-"
+,,
 - How you got the informaiton gathered
 - Finding the bigger picture
-- Application of what is learend and after deep reflection "
+- Application of what is learend and after deep reflection

 Being inlove with wisdom
-"
+,,
 - Being open to ides
 - Haaving better understanding
 - Find meaning
-"

 Meaning of Existence
-"
+,,
 - To understand your own self
 - To understand the wrold
 - To understand how things work
-"

 # Philosophical reflection